prathinsajith/country-atlas/DEVELOPER.md

 # Developer Guide

-This document explains the internal architecture of the `world_country_data` package.
+This document explains the internal architecture of the `country-atlas` package.
 It serves as "proof" of the engineering rigor and automated pipelines used to build this dataset.

 ## 🏗️ Architecture Overview